A Guide to Writing Your Masters Dissertation

 Many Ph.D. graduates can attest that going through it is quite a challenging but rewarding experience.
 Many have been through it, and there are many ways you can adopt to ensure that you complete the Ph.D. successfully.
 If you are considering joining a Ph.D. program or already in one and have no idea how to go about it, we will give you some tips to use.

 Similar to any other institution, you are not expected to know everything.
 It is perfectly ok to ask as many questions as you can.
 Your supervisor is not in a position to know what you know and what you don’t.
-It is upon you to seek information and guidance.
+It is up on you to seek information and guidance or simply buy dissertations online.

 Nobody will tell you, but you will feel a sense of inadequacy and self-doubt at some point.
 You should know that it is normal and it is a valid feeling.
 In other settings, we refer to the feeling as the imposter syndrome.
 You can overcome this by opening up to either your colleagues or supervisor.
 You will realize that you are not the only one going through the issues, and some people have the solution to it.